Gladwyne, Pennsylvania

-Gladwyne is a suburban community in Lower Merion Township, Montgomery County, Pennsylvania, United States along the historic Philadelphia Main Line.
+Gladwyne is a suburban community in Lower Merion Township, Montgomery County, Pennsylvania.
 In 2018, Gladwyne was ranked the sixth richest ZIP Code (using 2015 IRS data) in the country in a study by Bloomberg BusinessWeek.
 The population was 4,096 at the 2020 US census.
 As Gladwyne is neither an incorporated area nor a census-designated place, all data are for the ZIP Code 19035, with which the community is coterminous.

 There are four churches, a synagogue, a library, two schools, the Gladwyne fire company, the Gladwyne Civic Association, the Stony Lane Swim Club, playgrounds, parks, businesses, and retail shops within the confines of Gladwyne.
 The historic Guard House Inn is also located within Gladwyne.
 The village is also home to the Philadelphia Country Club on its periphery, Merion Cricket Club, and to The Courts, a private tennis club.
-Because the town was early to preserve space and has received many donations of land, developers have not subdivided the area into more typical suburban developments, so the area retains a mixture of farm, colonial town, and late 19th/early 20th housing uncharacteristic of other Main Line communities.
+Because the town was early to preserve space and has received many donations of land, developers have not subdivided the area into more typical suburban developments, so the area retains a mixture of farm, colonial town, and late 19th/early 20th housing uncharacteristic of the general surrounding area.

 Banker James Crosby Brown of Brown Brothers & Co. built a 185 acre estate that later was divided into non-divisible (deed-restricted) lots of three to 17 acre, an early act of (partial) preservation that set an important precedent for future acts by both individuals and the township.
 The Lower Merion Conservancy plays a significant role in protecting the local heritage and maintains its office in Gladwyne's Rolling Hill Park.